Bob (Twin Peaks): 2017 revival

-The 2017 revival explores Bob's origins in "Part 8", showing that an orb bearing his face was created by the Experiment during the first atomic bomb test in 1945.
-The creation of Bob's orb is witnessed by The Fireman (Carel Struycken), who creates an orb bearing the face of Laura Palmer in response.
+The 2017 revival explores Bob's origins in "Part 8", showing that an orb bearing his face was created or unleashed upon the world by the Experiment during the first atomic bomb test in 1945.
+The appearance of Bob's orb is witnessed by The Fireman (Carel Struycken), who creates an orb bearing the face of Laura Palmer in response.

 In the present, Bob continues to inhabit Cooper's doppelgänger ("Mr. C") and appears as an orb inside of his body.
 If the doppelgänger suffers a fatal injury, a group of Woodsmen dig Bob out of his body and Bob returns to the doppelgänger when he is revived.

-After the doppelgänger is shot and killed by Lucy Brennan (Kimmy Robertson), Bob is again removed from his body, but quickly finds himself confronted by Freddie Sykes (James Wardle), who was given a supernatural glove by the Fireman.
-The two fight, which ends with Freddie destroying Bob by punching him into the stratosphere.
+After the doppelgänger is shot and killed by Lucy Moran (Kimmy Robertson), Bob is again removed from his body, but quickly finds himself confronted by Freddie Sykes (Jake Wardle), who was given a supernatural glove by the Fireman, which is the only thing that physically can harm Bob.
+The two fight, which ends with Freddie killing Bob by shattering him into pieces when he transforms into his 'orb' form.